karljj1/UxmlSerializedDataBlogPost/README.md

 Be sure to also check out our scripting docs which include further information and examples for [UxmlElement](https://docs.unity3d.com/2023.3/Documentation/ScriptReference/UIElements.UxmlElementAttribute.html) and [UxmlObjects](https://docs.unity3d.com/2023.3/Documentation/ScriptReference/UIElements.UxmlObjectAttribute.html).

+If you want to build your VisualElements into a library file then [here](https://discussions.unity.com/t/ui-toolkit-serialization-and-library-compilation-dll-support/1524794) is a guide to run the code generator during the build.

 All the above examples can be found in this [project](https://github.com/karljj1/UxmlSerializedDataBlogPost).